Interested in the amazing things you can do with code? Want to find out more about the magic of programming? Then the junior Code Club is for you.

 Unity is a professional game engine used to create half the world’s games.
 You have all played games created with Unity.
 It’s now time to stop being only a consumer and start to get creative.

-Game development club runs every Tuesday lunchtime in IT4 for years 3 and above.
+Game development club runs every Monday lunchtime in IT4, open to all years.
 See Mr Lewis for more details.

 Back to Clubs & Activities